MrSqually/rfb_annotation_visualizer/README.md

 `aapb-annenv-role-filler-binder/raw_annotation_iaa_assessment/non_match_iaa_result_finder.py` to obtain a `.csv` of the frames/entries where the two annotators do not match completely.
 (Non-"1.0, 1.0, 1.0, 1.0" lines).
 5. That list gives you the frames you can go to manually in the visualizer and do adjudication for.
+6. Go to the visualizer repo, download the two sets of annotations and the image sets, and run `py visualizer.py`.
-6. Make decisions for the adjudication. (e.g. deciding which frame should be the first readable frame and which are duplicates.
+7. Make decisions for the adjudication. (e.g. deciding which frame should be the first readable frame and which are duplicates.
 Spelling, *s, etc.)

 ### Discussing Automatic Adjudication